-The World Health Organization Speed Management Manual highlights the safe systems approach to speeds starting on page 14 of the Manual.
-This is an international focused document with elements that could be applied to safe systems in the US as it is not written toward one countries roadway system.
+The World Health Organization Speed Management Manual highlights the Safe System approach to speeds starting on page 14 of the Manual.
+This is an international focused document with elements that could be applied to Safe Systems in the US as it is not written toward one countries roadway system.

 Road Safety Manual: A Manual for Practitioners and Decision Makers on Implementing Safe System Infrastructure

-The World Road Association Road Safety Manual is wholly written around Safe Systems as a means for road safety and the manual also provides as specific section on how to apply Safe Systems.
-The Safe Systems section of the Road Safety Manual covers topics of crash causes, responsibilities, principles, elements and implementation with an international focus but some topics could also be considered for application in the US as we shift our system toward Safe Systems.
+The World Road Association Road Safety Manual is wholly written around a Safe System as a means for road safety and the manual also provides as specific section on how to apply a Safe System.
+The Safe System section of the Road Safety Manual covers topics of crash causes, responsibilities, principles, elements and implementation with an international focus but some topics could also be considered for application in the US as we shift our system toward a Safe System.

 Speeding - Did you know?
 Fact Sheet

-The New South Wales Centre for Road Safety has a short fact sheet on Safe Systems, the key to managing road safety that provides an overview of safe systems principles that may be applied in the US from countries like Australia, the Netherlands and Sweden.
+The New South Wales Centre for Road Safety has a short fact sheet on a Safe System, the key to managing road safety that provides an overview of Safe System principles that may be applied in the US from countries like Australia, the Netherlands and Sweden.

-Toward Zero: Ambitious Road Safety Targets and the Safe Systems Approach
+Toward Zero: Ambitious Road Safety Targets and the Safe System Approach

-The Transport Research Centre also has an internationally focused report titled “Toward Zero: Ambitious Road Safety Targets and the Safe Systems Approach” which highlights Safe Systems as a means to eliminate road fatalities, but also specifically gets in to Safe Systems approaches on pages 107 through 133 as a context for developing interventions, Safe Systems implementation tools, and performance measures to gauge improvement.
+The Transport Research Centre also has an internationally focused report titled “Toward Zero: Ambitious Road Safety Targets and the Safe System Approach” which highlights a Safe System as a means to eliminate road fatalities, but also specifically gets in to Safe System approaches on pages 107 through 133 as a context for developing interventions, Safe System implementation tools, and performance measures to gauge improvement.

-How would a Safe Systems approach to road safety work in the U.S.?
+How would a Safe System approach to road safety work in the U.S.?

 A report titled “Implementing Safe Systems in the United States: Guiding Principles and Lessons from International Practice” published by CSCRS in June of 2019.
-This report identifies Safe Systems elements and principles from countires that have improvied safety throught applicatin of Safe Systems.
+This report identifies Safe System elements and principles from countries that have improved safety through the application of a Safe System approach.

 Another report titled “Safe Systems Synthesis: an International Scan for Domestic Application” published by HSRC in late June of 2019 provides an overview of numerous successful international approaches internationally and may apply in the US.
-Starting on page 31, the synthesis outlines five Safe Systems trends and three concerns to applying Safe Systems in the US.
+Starting on page 31, the synthesis outlines five Safe System trends and three concerns to applying a Safe System in the US.